-- Overnight curfew starting at 9 p.m. to 6 am daily - Restriction of public gatherings in schools, universities, cafes, bars, clubs, malls, hotels, public transport, public gathering places and tourist locations.
-However, the malls and shops have been allowed to open daily until 5 p.m during the month of Ramathan. - Released over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the Coronavirus - Suspension of flights in and from Egypt until mid-April 2020 - Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital. - Adoption of an integrated plan which covers early detection, quarantine and treatment measures, as well as raising public awareness. - Closure of schools, universities and colleges and all sporting activities. - All services provided by ministries and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended. - Securing food stuff and goods in preparation for the months ahead. - Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the anti-COVID-19 comprehensive plan and its precautionary measures. - Increased number of metro coaches in operation. - Daily sterilization off all terminals, means of transport and roads. - Public transport operators not to carry more than 50% of capacity of conveyance - Total lock down in a number of villages including Nile Delta, Gharbia, Menoefia and in some residential building in the Suez-canal city of Port Said. - Decontamination of 7500 buildings including government administrative building and tourist facilities. - Extension of the state of emergency for another three months from 28th April. - Expatriation of more than 1,100 of its citizen from Kuwait - Putting limits on cash withdrawals and deposits to avoid overcrowding during payroll and pension disbursement.
+- From 24th May 2020 the evening curfew will be extended to 13 hours for six days in order to maintain social distancing and avoid gatherings.
+From May 30, the curfew will be reduced to 10 hours from 8 p.m. to 6 a.m. for two weeks. - Re-opening of mosques from 1st July 2020. - During the Islamic feast, all malls, shops, restaurants, public parks and beaches will be closed, and all public means of transport suspended. - Restriction of public gatherings in schools, universities, cafes, bars, clubs, malls, public transport, public gathering places and tourist locations.
+However, the malls and shops have been allowed to open daily until 5 p.m during the month of Ramathan. - Hotels have been allowed to re-open, provided they abide by strict hygiene measures stipulated by the government, at 25% occupancy rate in May and 50% occupancy rate in June. - Preparation of medical sites nationwide in anticipation of the escalation of Covid-19 patients. - Released over 4000 prisoners to prevent overcrowding in prisons and contain the spread of the Coronavirus - Suspension of flights in and from Egypt - Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital. - Adoption of an integrated plan which covers early detection, quarantine and treatment measures, as well as raising public awareness. - Closure of schools, universities and colleges and all sporting activities. - All services provided by ministries and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended. - Securing food stuff and goods in preparation for the months ahead. - Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the anti-COVID-19 comprehensive plan and its precautionary measures. - Increased number of metro coaches in operation. - Daily sterilization off all terminals, means of transport and roads. - Public transport operators not to carry more than 50% of capacity of conveyance - Total lock down in a number of villages including Nile Delta, Gharbia, Menoefia and in some residential building in the Suez-canal city of Port Said. - Decontamination of 7500 buildings including government administrative building and tourist facilities. - Extension of the state of emergency for another three months from 28th April. - Expatriation of more than 1,100 of its citizen from Kuwait - Putting limits on cash withdrawals and deposits to avoid overcrowding during payroll and pension disbursement.
 A daily limit of 10,000 Egyptian pounds (around 630 USD) for individuals and 50,000 (around 3180 USD) for businesses is applied.